-Analysis of eight years of 1-min resolution microwave radiometer and optical gauge data at Nauru Island reveals that high column water vapor (CWV) is associated with a strong pickup of precipitation even 10-12 hours in the future.
+Analysis of eight years of 1-min resolution microwave radiometer and optical gauge data at Nauru Island is used to explain the temporal relationships between column water vapor (CWV) and precipitation.
+Nauru Island is used because of the unique instrumental record; however, our findings are believed to be relevant to the tropics in general, especially in oceanic regions.
+High CWV is associated with a strong pickup of precipitation even 10-12 h in the future.
 CWV is found to have large autocorrelation times compared with column liquid water (CLW) and precipitation, which helps explain how CWV can have skill in predicting precipitation probability.
-In composites on strong precipitation events, CWV slowly rises starting about 36 hr before the event peak, well before there are increases in average precipitation or CLW, suggesting that there is some synoptic-scale cause of increased CWV.
+In composites on strong precipitation events, CWV slowly rises starting about 36 h before the event peak, well before there are increases in average precipitation or CLW, suggesting that there is some synoptic-scale cause of increased CWV.

 CWV increase is not simply a result of local rainfall moistening its immediate surroundings, but there are strong indications of involvement of mesoscale dynamics in the increase to the highest values of CWV associated with strong precipitation.
-Specifically, in the composites on strong precipitation events, beginning around 7 hr prior to the event there is a much sharper CWV peak which is likely associated with mesoscale convective events.
-This supports arguments (Mapes 1993; Grabowski and Moncrieff 2004) that the interaction between convective cells, via free-tropospheric moistening and thus higher CWV, can create a positive moisture-convection feedback that allows for organization of convection on larger scales.
-The rainfall and CLW are distributed asymmetrically around zero lag, with the trailing increased precipitation being associated with more convective clouds originating from the boundary layer and reaching above 5 km in height.
+Specifically, in the composites on strong precipitation events, beginning around 7 h prior to the event there is a much sharper CWV peak, which is likely associated with mesoscale convective events.
+This supports arguments (Mapes 1993; Grabowski and Moncrieff 2004) that the interaction between convective cells, via free tropospheric moistening and thus higher CWV, can create a positive moisture-convection feedback that allows for organization of convection on larger scales.
+The rainfall and CLW are distributed asymmetrically around zero lag, with the trailing increased precipitation being associated with more convective clouds